 Teachers have taken a number of in-service courses with Dennis, and many have participated in problem solving workshops led by Dennis.

-He has worked with Math Olympiads from the mid 1980’s through 2021.
+He had worked with Math Olympiads from the mid 1980’s through 2021.
 He had maintained the organizaion’s data and programs and written additional programs when needed.
-He was the webmaster for this site and represents MOEMS at conferences and educational workshops.

 Cheryl Novick is the assistant head of school/ math chair at The Long Island School for the Gifted where she has taught since 1982.
 Prior to that, she taught math at East Junior High School in Brentwood.

 As a long time PICO, Ms Novick has inspired countless students in problem solving.

 Cheryl has been a member of the executive board of the Suffolk County Math Teachers Association for more than 35 years.
 She is an instructor in The Institute of Problem Solving for Gifted and Talented Students since its inception.
 She has received an Educational Leadership Award from the Goudreau Museum of Mathematics.

 Cheryl Novick received both her Bachelor’s and Master’s degrees in Mathematics from SUNY University at Stony Brook.